Times Have Changed

 The Advantage of Hiring Management Consultants

-Management Consultants can be very helpful in a company’s strategic planning process.
+Management Consultants can be helpful in a company’s strategic planning process.
 They can offer independent and impartial views.
 They can also facilitate meetings where the team develops the company’s strategic plan.
 Since they have gone through the process many times before, the can often identify and head off problems before they derail the planning process.

 The Strategic Plan is a Living Document